 The University of Maryland Baltimore Washington Medical Center is offering free Naloxone training to the general public through the Maryland Overdose Response Program.
 The educational program was created to help stem the rising number of opioid-related deaths in Anne Arundel County and Maryland.

-What is the Maryland Overdose Response Program at UM BWMC?
+The Maryland Overdose Response Program at UM BWMC

 UM BWMC is offering free Maryland Overdose Response Program classes to help educate the public on the signs and symptoms of an opiate overdose.
 The Overdose Response Program is part of the Department of Health and Mental Hygiene’s strategy to reduce overdose deaths.
-(More information can be found by visiting https://bha.health.maryland.gov/NALOXONE/Pages/Home.aspx.
+Trained clinical staff from UM BWMC will teach each class.
+More information can be found by visiting The Overdose Response Program.

-Attendees will also learn how to respond after administering Naloxone, tips to prevent overdose and community resources for family and friends.
+Attendees will also learn how to respond after administering Naloxone (Narcan), tips to prevent overdose and community resources for family and friends.

 Am I able to obtain Naloxone during the class?